SNodeC/snode.c/README.md

 }
 ```

-If we would have created a *named server instance* than a *special* *listen* method which only expects the *lambda* as argument can be used.
-In that case the configuration of this named instance would be done using command line arguments and/or a configuration file.
+If we would have created a *named server instance* than a *special* `listen()` method which only expects the *lambda* as argument can be used.
+In that case the configuration of this named instance would be done using *command line arguments* and/or a *configuration file*.

 #### Echo-Client Main Application

 The client instance `echoClient` must be *activated* by calling `echoClient.connect()`.

-Equivalent to the server instance a client instance provides a view [overloaded *connect*](#connect-methods) methods whose arguments also vary depending on the network layer used.
+Equivalent to the server instance a client instance provides a view [overloaded `connect()`](#connect-methods) methods whose arguments also vary depending on the network layer used.
 Here it is assumed that we talk to an IPv4 server which runs on the same machine (*localhost*) as the client.
-Thus we pass the host name *localhost* and port number *8001* as arguments to the *connect* method.
+Thus we pass the host name *localhost* and port number *8001* as arguments to the `connect()` method.

 ``` cpp
 #include "EchoClientContextFactory.h"